 As Notre Dame adapts to the spring 2020 shutdown of campus and shifts to online classes as a result of the coronavirus pandemic, it’s a reminder of the deadly contagion that began to sweep the globe in 1918.
 It came to be known as the Spanish influenza epidemic and it killed large numbers of young adults, ages 20 to 40, in contrast to the ordinary flu that typically strikes infants and the elderly the hardest.

 Flu and pneumonia outbreaks continued through 1919 and into the following year.
 The last cases of the Spanish flu were reported in early 1920.
-In total, the pandemic killed at least 50 million people worldwide — more than three times the death toll of World War I. In the United States, about 28 percent of the population became infected with the flu and an estimated 500,000 to 675,000 people died.
+In total, the pandemic killed at least 50 million people worldwide — more than the number of military and civilian deaths attributed to the war itself.
+In the United States, about 28 percent of the population became infected with the flu and an estimated 500,000 to 675,000 people died.

 In Indiana, the worst of the pandemic occurred in October 1918.
 During that month, South Bend’s newspapers printed long columns about local people who were struck ill or had just died of the influenza or pneumonia.

 The Spanish flu circled the globe during the final months of World War I. It spread in part because of widespread troop movements to military training camps around the U.S., on ships to and from Europe, and across European battlefields.
 At the time, Notre Dame had a branch of the Students’ Army Training Corps (SATC), which allowed young men to receive military training while continuing their college classes.

 The first cases in the U.S. were reported in early March 1918 in Haskell County, Kansas, and Fort Riley, Kansas, where young men were training for military service in World War I. By the end of March, more than 1,100 men on the base were ill.
 Then, according to Pandemic 1918, a book by the British science writer Catharine Arnold, the illness seemed to fade as quickly as it had arrived.